Chu Văn An High School, Hanoi

-Chu Van An High School for the Gifted (Trường Trung học phổ thông chuyên Chu Văn An), also known as Pomelo School (trường Bưởi) is one of the three national high schools for the gifted in Vietnam along with Quoc Hoc High School in Huế and Le Hong Phong High School in Ho Chi Minh City.
+Chu Van An High School for the Gifted (Trường Trung học phổ thông chuyên Chu Văn An), also known as "Pomelo School" (trường Bưởi) is one of the three national high schools for the gifted in Vietnam along with Quoc Hoc High School in Huế and Le Hong Phong High School in Ho Chi Minh City.
 It is also one of the four magnet high schools in Hanoi, Vietnam, along with Hanoi-Amsterdam High School, Son Tay High School and Nguyen Hue High School.

 Established by the French authorities in 1908 as College of the Protectorate (French: Collège du Protectorat), Chu Van An is one of the oldest institutions for secondary education in Southeast Asia.
 Despite initially intending to train native civil servants to serve the French colonial establishments, Vietnamese students at Bưởi school often struggled against colonial doctrine.

-A lot of Bưởi alumni became renowned political leaders and cultural figures in many areas of Vietnamese society such as Nguyễn Văn Cừ – the fourth general secretary of Communist Party of Vietnam, Phạm Văn Đồng – the first prime minister of the Democratic Republic of Vietnam and Socialist Republic of Vietnam, Nguyễn Cao Kỳ - former vice president and prime minister of South Vietnam, Kaysone Phomvihane - former leader of the Lao People's Revolutionary Party, Prince Souphanouvong - the first president of Laos.